imtiaz-csr/hello-world/README.md

 <br />
 2. Press Ctrl+F5 in keyboard or click 'Start' in the top of your Visual Studio menu-bar.
 <br />
-3. Press the 'Enter' key in your keyboarf to exit the program.
+3. Press the 'Enter' key in your keyboard to exit the program.
 <br />
 <br />